-DAY 4 - Trek to Badauri (1661m)

-First we drive north west from Pokhara (840m) to our trek start point at Kande (1700m).
+Meals Provided: Breakfast DAY 4 - Trek to Badauri (1661m) First we drive north west from Pokhara (840m) to our trek start point at Kande (1700m).
 From here we walk for around two hours across country passing cultivated fields and scattered small settlements to the Gurung village of Badauri (1661m) where several trails cross.
-After lunch in the village we set out on an afternoon walk to explore some of the nearby villages.
 Today's five kilometre walk is expected to take around two hours with a total ascent of 305 metres and a descent of 405 metres.